 Certificates or diplomas stating that English was the language of instruction obtained abroad in a school at the above-primary level are also recognised as documents confirming the candidate’s good command of English.

-11. Candidates who want to study Physical Education, Biology, Biotechnology, Microbiology, Biological Foundations of Criminology, Nature, Environmental Protection, Genetics and Experimental Biology, Protection and Engineering of Natural Environment, Physics, Tourism and Recreation (specialities: Organiser of Physical Recreation and Ecotourism, and Health Conditions of Tourism and Recreation) have to present a medical certificate stating that the candidate is fit enough to take up the chosen studies (the University honours only medical certificates issued by doctors specialists in industrial medicine on the basis of a request on part of the University of Szczecin – a form to be printed from the personal account of the candidate in the ERK system).
+10. Candidates who want to study Physical Education, Biology, Biotechnology, Microbiology, Biological Foundations of Criminology, Nature, Environmental Protection, Genetics and Experimental Biology, Protection and Engineering of Natural Environment, Physics, Tourism and Recreation have to present a medical certificate stating that the candidate is fit enough to take up the chosen studies (the University honours only medical certificates issued by doctors specialists in industrial medicine on the basis of a request on part of the University of Szczecin – a form to be printed from the personal account of the candidate in the ERK system).

 The candidate, a holder of the diploma of finishing studies of first degree, who is applying to be admitted to university studies of second degree, in addition to the above-mentioned documents, has to present the following ones.